Our grounds, buildings and facilities are well maintained and include :

 If books are not returned three weeks after the due date, it is assumed that the book is lost and that it will need replacing.
 Therefore an invoice is sent home with the student in their bag.
 The amount on the invoice covers the cost of sourcing, replacing, re-cataloguing, re-covering and re-labelling the book.
 Until the book is either returned, replaced or paid for, students are unable to borrow from the library.

-A dedicated facility for outside school hours care of students.
+A dedicated facility for outside school hours care of students, run by Camp Australia.